Bourne Grammar School: Recognition

 The school states it achieves "Advanced level" results in the top three for schools in the East Midlands.
-Its headmaster reported in his weekly bulletin that their 2017 GCSE results placed them second in Lincolnshire The Progress 8 for the 2017/18 academic year was +0.68, indicating a high improvement of student ability across their time at the school.
+Its headmaster reported in his weekly bulletin that their 2017 GCSE results placed them second in Lincolnshire.
+The school's Progress 8 benchmark for the 2022/23 academic year was +0.60, indicating a high improvement of student ability across their time at the school.